What are deep links?

 Building a deep link

-The first step is to define a scheme; you can do so by editing the app.json
+The first step is to define a scheme; you can do so by editing theapp.json file in the Expo project.

 Listening for deep link events